 - Provide a great source of dietary fiber;

-- Have multitudes of micronutrients such as potassium, iron, magnesium and lysine.
+- It has multitudes of micronutrients such as potassium, iron, magnesium and lysine.

 So let’s all agree that beans are really good for you, but we need to come up with some creative ways to use these legumes, rather than just in a soup or a pile next to meat on our plates or as art projects for our kids, or as pie weights (hey – that’s a couple of creative uses right there!).